Our FPCA Home

 6:00 – 6:30 p.m.
 Block Watch Meeting/Supplemental Security Report

-Columbus Police Liaison Officer Dan Yandrich and our Supplemental Security chairpersons will be in attendance to answer your questions.
+Columbus Police Liaison Officer Dan Yandrich and our Supplemental Security chairpersons provide police and security updates and answer your questions.

 6:30 – 7:00 p.m.
 311/Code Enforcement Issues Discussion/NCC Development Report